FernandoCalmet/Tantra/content_development/items_management/add/monsters.md

 To test the changes made.
 We open the compilation tool for XML `XML2TXL`.
 We do the conversion: `Convert S_Param, Convert_CParam, ClientRes`.

-We paste the files `Clientres.txl` and `TantraParam.txl` in the Client's system folder.
-We rename the file `TantraParam_tpa.txl` by `TantraParam.txl` and replace it on the server, in the corresponding zone folder.
+We paste the files `Clientres.txl` and `TantraParam.tpa` in the Client's `system folder`.
+We rename the file `TantraParam_tpa.tpa` by `TantraParam.tpa` and replace it on the server, in the corresponding zone folder.

+We enter the game and invoke the ID of the monster that we created in the `TantraParam.xml`

 ---